Drawing-Captcha/.github/profile/README.md

 ## Description

-Drawing Captcha is an innovative and engaging software designed to verify human users through interactive drawing tasks. 🖌️ Users are prompted to complete specific patterns or color in logos on a grid, ensuring a secure 🔒 and enjoyable 😊 verification process.
+Drawing Captcha is an innovative and engaging open source software designed to verify human users through interactive drawing tasks. 🖌️ Users are prompted to complete specific patterns or color in logos on a grid, ensuring a secure 🔒 and enjoyable 😊 verification process.
 This unique approach not only enhances security but also promotes brand awareness by incorporating recognizable brand elements into the captchas.

 With Drawing Captcha, you can easily create, modify, and design your own captchas to suit your specific needs. 🛠️ The user-friendly interface allows for a seamless experience, making it accessible to users of all skill levels.
 Whether you want to enhance security, boost brand recognition, or simply provide a fun user interaction, Drawing Captcha is the perfect solution. 🎨